TnTech-ECE/F25_Team7_SECONHardwareCompetition2025/Reports/Team 7 Project Proposal.md

 9. The robots shall be disassembled into as many units as desired, but they shall begin assembled together in a 12” cube.
 [2]
 10. All units, particularly flying units, shall not move outside of the netted playing field.
 [2]
 11. Teams shall not use explosive, pyrotechnic, toxic, or corrosive materials.
 [2]
-12. The robot shall not present any danger to the judges, spectators, playing arena, or area surrounding the arena [2]
+12. The robot shall not present any danger to the judges, spectators, playing arena, or area surrounding the arena.
+[2]

 ##### ***IEEE Standard Constraints:***